cdevroe/unmark/readme.md

 - Optionally: Update your HOSTS file and create a virtual host for Unmark.
 We use "unmark.local" most of the time.
 - Point your browser to `/setup`
 - From there Unmark will set up the proper database tables and then ask you to register your username with the app
+- Optional: Change base_url in config.php to your local URL.
+This will help build proper URLs in some cases.

 Note: Using Nginx rather than Apache?
 Follow [these Nginx configuration instructions](https://github.com/plainmade/unmark/wiki/Nginx-Configuration).